ovis-hpc/readthedocs/tutorials/ldms-getting-started.rst

 Moderate to Advanced
 --------------------
-For those who are familiar with LDMS and moderately experienced in the Linux environment, please follow the :doc:`LDMS Quickstart Guides can be found here <ldms:docs/intro/ldms-quickstart>` guide.
+For those who are familiar with LDMS and moderately experienced in the Linux environment, please follow the :doc:`LDMS Quickstart Guides <ldms:docs/intro/ldms-quickstart>` guide.
 This provides quick and easy step-by-step instructions on installation, configuration, and basic usage of LDMS.